ISISComputingGroup/ibex_developers_manual/python-conventions.md

 ### Docstring format

-Based mostly on the [Google style](https://google.github.io/styleguide/pyguide.html).
+This is also a deviation from PEP8, our format is based mostly on the [Google style](https://google.github.io/styleguide/pyguide.html).
 See below for usage examples, but some key points to follow are:

 * Docstrings start and end with triple double-quotes